mcci-catena/Catena-Sketches/catena4612_simple/README.md

 ### Platform Provisioning

-The Catena 4612 has a number of build options.
+The Catena 4610 and 4612 have number of build options.
 We have a single firmware image to support the various options.
 The firmware learns the build options using the platform GUID data stored in the FRAM, so if the factory settings are not present or have been lost, you need to do the following.

-If your Catena 4612 is fresh from the factory, you will need to enter the following commands.
+If your Catena 4610 or 4612 is fresh from the factory, you may need to enter the following commands.
+As of December 2019, we do this during test.

+First, check that your serial number is set by connecting via USB and a terminal emulator, and typing:

+- <code>system configure syseui</code>

+Then press enter.

+If provisioned, the Catena will reply with a 16-digit number.
+If not provisioned, you will have to enter the serial number.

 - <code>system configure syseui <strong><em>serialnumber</em></strong></code>

-You will find the serial number on the bottom of the Catena 4612 PCB.
+You will find the serial number on the bottom of the Catena 4610 or 4612 PCB.
 It will be a 16-digit number of the form `00-02-cc-01-xx-xx-xx-xx`.
 If you can't find a serial number, please contact MCCI for assistance.

 Continue by entering the following commands.

-- `system configure operatingflags 1`
+- `system configure operatingflags`

+This should display a number, `0` or `1` normally.
+This is a bitmask.
+If the low order bit is clear, then the Catena will wait for a USB computer connection before starting the sketch.
+If set, then the Catena will proceed, discarding output that occurs when USB is not connected.
+A USB charger connection *does not* count as a USB computer connection.
+During initial test, we suggest you leave this at `0`; but when deploying a sensor for unattended operation, you'll want to set this to `1`.

+The operating flags control a number of features of the sketch and of the underlying platform.
+Values are given in the README for [Catena-Arduino-Platform](https://github.com/mcci-catena/Catena-Arduino-Platform).

+Next, you may need to enter a platform GUID to tell the software how the hardware is provisioned.
+Again, this probably is already set, but if you need to, here's how to set it.

 For the Catena 4612, use: